What is aggravated assault?

 How to Beat an Aggravated Assault Charge

-A good defence will depend on the circumstances of your offence and the evidence against you.
+A good defence will depend on the circumstances of your offence and the evidence against you; for general guidance, see our top five tips for fighting a violent offence charge.

 However, the following defences may be raised when dealing with an aggravated assault charge: